Why Your First Week Off Doesn’t Feel Restful

 So, Is It Worth It?

-The month didn't go the way I planned.
+Here's what I know: the month didn't go the way I planned.
 Week one wasn't restful.
 The furniture got done a week after I expected.
 March turned out to be a complicated month to take off, logistically.
 I'd probably choose January or February next time.

 What remains, now that the noise has fallen away, is this: I came back knowing what my time is for.
 More and more, I’m realizing that rest isn’t about escape—it’s about creating a life that feels like yours.
 I came back with a clearer sense of what I actually want, separate from what I've been trained to want.
 I came back with energy in reserve, and I could feel the difference in how I showed up for the people who needed me.